-- 4.5 The review of the Black Country Plan (BCP) will provide the updated statutory framework within which the four Black Country Local Planning Authorities will make decisions about the use and development of land.
-It will support each Council's economic and corporate priorities, and enable the progression of regeneration plans, transportation strategies etc. The revised plan will allocate land for development including housing (including affordable housing) and for industry and business (including investment in strategic and town centres), as well as including policies to protect the environment and important heritage assets to 2039.
-Work on the review of the BCCS began in 2016 and has focussed on production of key evidence to establish up-to-date housing and employment land requirements.
-This work informed the development of an Issues and Options Report.
-Consultation on Issues and Options took place from 3 July 2017 for 10 weeks and included a 'Call for Sites' inviting land owners and developers to put forward potential development sites.
-The consultation included a launch event for key stakeholders, local events, press articles and a social media campaign involving a series of videos. - 4.6 At its meeting 24 October 2018 Cabinet received a report setting out the reasons for an amendment to the then published timetable for the review of the BCP.
-It detailed that the primary change to the timetable was the removal of the Preferred Option stage and it advocated progression straight to a Draft Plan for consultation.
-This was to allow more time to understand the very complex evidence that informs the preparation of the Draft Plan.
+- 4.1 Section 15 of the Planning and Compulsory Purchase Act 2004 (as amended) requires Local Planning Authorities to prepare and maintain a Local Development Scheme (LDS).
+This means the Council has a statutory requirement to have an LDS.
+The LDS must set out what plans are to form part of the Local Plan, the subject matter and geographical area to which each plan is to relate, and the timetable for their preparation. - 4.2 The review of the Black Country Plan (BCP) provides the updated statutory framework within which the four Black Country Local Planning Authorities will make decisions about the use and development of land.
+It will support each council's economic and corporate priorities, and enable the progression of regeneration plans, transportation strategies and other key documents.
+The revised plan will allocate land for development including housing (including affordable housing) and for industry and business (including investment in strategic and town centres), as well as including policies to protect the environment and important heritage assets to 2039.
+Work on the review of the BCCS began in 2016 and has focussed on production of key evidence to establish up-to-date housing and employment land requirements; this work informed the development of an Issues and Options Report.
+Consultation on issues and options took place from 3 July 2017 for 10 weeks and included a 'Call for Sites' inviting landowners and developers to put forward potential development sites.
+The consultation included a launch event for key stakeholders, local events, press articles and a social media campaign involving a series of videos.

+4.3 At its meeting on 22 October 2020 Cabinet received a report setting out the reasons for an amendment to the then published timetable for the review of the BCP.
+It detailed the adoption in January 2019 of the Walsall Site Allocation Document (SAD) and Walsall Town Centre Area Action Plan (AAP), and the proposed amendments to the Black Country Plan timetable.
 The published timetable within Walsall's LDS is set out in Table 1 below: